twolfson/nightclub-physics/README.md

 - [Deep knowledge (e.g. staff, tipping)](#deep-knowledge)

 ## Behaviors
-Over time people pick up behaviors, either out of habit or observation.
+Over time nightclub attendees pick up social behaviors, either out of habit or observation.
 These are common ones that you will notice.

 ### Salmon
 A salmon is someone who pushes past other people to get to the front of the crowd, only to immediately rush to the back with more pushing/shoving.